Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.7.1] BUG (Alban): Fix the maximum of bugs under Mono while keeping dot net working:
 	- The Error Window was not displayed correctly
 	- Patch to catch an exception while loading the 17th part and the following
+	- the size of the layer window is bigger than necessary at the launch time, or when you move the horizontal splitter
 	+++ drag and drop of file is not working (and confusing with the drag and drop of parts) ++ wrong icon for the drag and drop of a part into a text layer ++ The text edit window is not displayed correctly